hashicorp/setup-packer/README.md

 ## Integrating with HCP Packer
 To integrate with HCP Packer, add your HCP Client ID and HCP Client secret as environment variables to the Packer build call.

+We add an HCP_PACKER_BUILD_FINGERPRINT in this example that is based on the workflow run ID, that way it is always unique

 We recommend storing these in [GitHub Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) (as opposed to plain-text).
 See the [HCP Packer Getting Started tutorial](https://developer.hashicorp.com/packer/tutorials/hcp-get-started/hcp-push-image-metadata)

 ```